It is Buck Sexton here in for Rush Limbaugh on this lovely New Year's Eve.

 We haven't done it yet, but it seems that that's what a lot of the recent conversation on policing across the country has been really about.

-As you know, broken windows as a theory is that if you allow broken windows, if you allow minor things, vandalism, minor crimes, uh it creates an environment that is conducive to more serious crimes, and if you want to prevent rape, burglary, murder, you have to actually enforce you know, graffiti, uh public urination, you know, whatever else, whatever else it may be.
+As you know, broken windows as a theory is that if you allow broken windows, if you allow minor things, vandalism, minor crimes, it creates an environment that is conducive to more serious crimes.

-I spent uh some time working for the NYPD, so I come and also have law enforcement in my family, so I come at this from that perspective, and I'm open about it and honest about it.
+I spent some time working for the NYPD, so I come and also have law enforcement in my family.

 But I also, generally speaking, do not trust and do not particularly like the government.

-Um but also a very important point, by the way, and this is true from the NYPD perspective as well.
+But also a very important point, by the way, and this is true from the NYPD perspective as well.

-This notion that it's just the enforcement of the broke of broken windows theory, just the enforcement of those laws.
+This notion that it's just the enforcement of broken windows theory, just the enforcement of those laws, that's not the only essential benefit if you're looking to have dramatically reduced crime rates.

-When you enforce minor street crimes, you also come into contact more often as police with the people that are have recently or uh might already have outstanding warrants for, for example, the major crimes.
+When you enforce minor street crimes, you also come into contact more often as police with the people that have recently or might already have outstanding warrants for, for example, the major crimes.

 That was one of the big examples they used to always use in New York City.